kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Documentation component

 The Kyma project puts great effort into documentation and processes around it.
 It is not only about https://kyma-project.io/docs.
 As you know, you can also access Kyma documentation from the Console UI.
 And in Kyma we offer features that you can use to document your own services.
-For us documentation does not only mean static docs provided with Markdown specs but also others such as OpenAPI, AsyncAPI, and OData.
+For us, documentation does not only mean static docs provided with Markdown specs but also others such as OpenAPI, AsyncAPI, and OData.

 It basically means that at the moment we have 4 different views, and more to come, that render documentation.
 We decided that it was about time to consolidate our experience in this area into one component.

 - Documentation component project

 As mentioned in the [previews release notes](https://kyma-project.io/blog/2019/7/12/release-notes-13/#documentation-component) we have one single project in which we maintain the Documentation component and just reuse it in different applications.
 We already introduced it in the Console UI Documentation view in the last release.
-In the 1.4 release it was integrated in the Console UI Catalog and Instances views.
-In a few days you will see the component being used on [kyma-project.io](https://kyma-project.io/).
+In the 1.4 release, it was integrated into the Console UI Catalog and Instances views.
+In a few days, you will see the component being used on [kyma-project.io](https://kyma-project.io/).

 - Improved look and feel

-While working on the Documentation component we took a closer look at styling of diffrenet specs and decided to improve and unify them.
-Now the style is unified in Markdown, OpenAPI and OData.
-In the next release we would like to do the same with AsyncAPI.
+While working on the Documentation component we took a closer look at the styling of different specs and decided to improve and unify them.
+Now the style is unified in Markdown, OpenAPI, and OData.
+In the next release, we would like to do the same with AsyncAPI.

-This is the new Fiori 3 like design for the OpenAPI spec:
+This is the new Fiori 3-like design for the OpenAPI spec:

 ![OpenAPI spec](./openAPI-spec.png)